George Washington Truett: Baylor University

-Pastoral career
+Pastorship

-Truett accepted the position of pastor of the First Baptist Church in Dallas in September 1897, a position he would hold until his death.
-During his 47-year pastorate, membership increased from 715 to 7,804; a total of 19,531 new members were received, and total contributions were $6,027,741.52.
+Truett forwent the position of becoming President of Baylor University to follow his ministerial call, accepting the position as pastor of the First Baptist Church in Dallas in September 1897, a position he would hold until his death.
+During the forty-seven year pastorate, the membership rolls increased from 715 to 7,804; a total of 19,531 new members were received, and total contributions were $6,027,741.52.
 The church was rebuilt three times during his tenure there to accommodate the expanding congregation.
-His preaching made him nationally famous, as he criss-cross the nation leading revivals, participating in religious organizations, and raising funds for churches.
+His preaching made him nationally famous, as he criss-crossed the nation leading revivals, participating in religious organizations, and raising funds for churches.
 He was a leader in the national "Seventy-Five Million Campaign," but the financial results were disappointing.
 In Texas he led the fundraising for the Texas Baptist Memorial Sanitarium, the forerunner of Baylor Hospital.
 He avoided politics except for prohibition issues and gambling.

 Truett was the president of the Southern Baptist Convention from 1927 to 1929 and of the Baptist World Alliance from 1934 to 1939.
 During World War I, he was appointed by President Woodrow Wilson as one of 20 preachers sent by the president for a six-month tour to preach to the Allied forces.

 One of Truett's most famous sermons, "Baptists and Religious Liberty", was delivered on the steps of the Capitol in Washington, D.C., on May 16, 1920.
 In this sermon, he claimed that the United States was founded on the principles of religious freedom and separation of church and state.
 He elaborated anti-Catholic views as the core element in his defense of religious liberty and the separation of church and state.
 He argued that the Catholic doctrine of baptismal regeneration and transubstantiation is fundamentally subversive of the gospel of Christ.
 Likewise, the Catholics built their church to separate the individual soul from God, making it "a ghastly tyranny" that frustrates the grace of God, destroys freedom of conscience, and hinders the coming of Kingdom of God.
 He warned his flock that America was “menaced by our vast and fast-growing cities,” which had become dens of “lawlessness.”
 Urban centers drew “the alien populations of the world with their strange customs and beliefs and ideals and sentimentalisms.”
 He said that Catholics rejected separation of church and state and were secretly plotting papal control of the American government.